phensley/observer/README.md

-observer - sketching of a lightweight thread observation agent.
+observer - Prototype of a lightweight Java thread observation agent.

 Goal is to periodically emit information from the running VM that can be used to help isolate a performance or stability issue.